siliconlabs-southemea/OpenThreadDocumentation/Applications/OpenThread_multi_instances example/building_the_example.md

 ### 9. Create the proprietary application

 The Matter application uses a first Thread instance.
-The proprietary application COAP on top of a second thread instance.
+The proprietary application is running COAP on top of a second thread instance.
 This is how the two Thread instances are declared:

 ```c
 /* otInstanceInitSingle is used by the Matter framework to declare the first